NSF ITEST Program Online Workshop for EPSCoR Jurisdictions

 DESCRIPTION

-Join STELAR on September 27 & 28 as we host National Science Foundation (NSF) Program Officers for an informational workshop designed to highlight the NSF funding opportunities for STEM education research at the PreK-12 level!
+STELAR hosted National Science Foundation (NSF) Program Officers on September 27 & 28 for an informational workshop designed to highlight the NSF funding opportunities for STEM education research at the PreK-12 level!

-During this event, NSF Program Officers will introduce the Innovative Technology Experiences for Students and Teachers (ITEST) funding program.
-This online workshop provides attendees the opportunity to ask questions and discuss proposal concepts directly with NSF program officers.
-An optional second day of training led by STELAR will focus on developing competitive ITEST proposals.
+During this event, NSF Program Officers introduced the Innovative Technology Experiences for Students and Teachers (ITEST) funding program.
+Attendees had the opportunity to ask questions and discuss proposal concepts directly with NSF program officers, and the option to participate on a second day of training led by STELAR that focused on developing competitive ITEST proposals.

-Structure of the Workshop: This online workshop is designed to raise awareness and support those new to the ITEST program, specifically those located within EPSCoR Jurisdictions.
-It will consist of two days of programming:
+Workshop Agenda: This online workshop was designed to raise awareness and support those new to the ITEST program, specifically those located within EPSCoR Jurisdictions.
+It consisted of two days of programming:

 Day 1: Wednesday, September 27, 11 am – 3 pm ET